Mighty Sparrow: Soca

 As soca began to supplant calypso in popularity in Trinidad and Tobago during the late 1970s and early 1980s, Sparrow embraced the hybrid of calypso and soul fused with the local chutney music.
 In 1984 he won his eighth Road March title with the soca-influenced "Doh Back Back".
 Also around this time, he began to spend at least half the year in New York City, finding an apartment in the West Indian neighborhoods in Jamaica, Queens.
 In 1985, he performed at the carnival's King of Kings show alongside The Mighty Swallow, Blue Boy, Scrunter, Blakie, Mighty Duke, and Black Stalin, taking the "King of Kings" title and the US$10,000 first prize.
 He would later win the title for a second time.
 His last major title came in 1992, with "Both of Them" and "Survival" winning him the Calypso Monarch title.
 He made an appearance at the Reggae Sunsplash festival in 1993.
-Although less active since the mid-1990s, Sparrow continued to perform, and tour into the 21st century; in a 2001 interview he mentioned that he had been singing and performing a "Gospel-lypso" hybrid.
+Although less active since the mid-1990s, Sparrow continued to perform, and tour into the 21st century; in a 2001 interview, he mentioned that he had been singing and performing a "Gospel-lypso" hybrid.
 In 2008, he released a song supporting Barack Obama's presidential campaign, "Barack the Magnificent".
 He also did a remake of his "Congo Man" song with fellow Trinidadian Machel Montano on the 2008 Flame On album.

 In 2010, Sparrow left the stage in a wheelchair after a performance in Trinidad, and later that year was hospitalised after suffering an inguinal hernia while performing in Maryland.
 He made a full recovery and continued to tour internationally.
 He has been hospitalised several times with complications of diabetes.
-In September 2013 he was due to receive a lifetime achievement award from the Trinidad & Tobago consulate in New York, but was admitted to a New York hospital where he fell into a coma for two weeks before regaining consciousness.
+In September 2013, he was due to receive a lifetime achievement award from the Trinidad & Tobago consulate in New York, but was admitted to a New York hospital, where he fell into a coma for two weeks before regaining consciousness.

-He returned to public performance in January 2014 with a forty-minute set at a bar in Brooklyn, New York.
-At the end of the year he was voted "Express Individual of the Year 2014" by the Trinidad Express.
+He returned to public performance in January 2014, with a 40-minute set at a bar in Brooklyn, New York.
+At the end of the year, he was voted "Express Individual of the Year 2014" by the Trinidad Express.

-In 2020 he released Live at 85!, a recording of a show at Joe's Pub in New York City in December 2019.
+In 2020, he released Live at 85!, a recording from December 2019 of a show at Joe's Pub in New York City.